|Name:||Steve Hudson, Assessor|

 2015 Residential/ Commercial Re-inspection Program

 City property appraisers will be visiting several subdivisions and their surrounding areas.
-These subdivisions include Post 1st and 2nd Additions.
-Additional inspections will be in the Rural South West area of the City and all agricultural properties.
-All appraisers will have City identification.
-The appraisers will be going from door to door.; An interior inspection takes approximately 10 minutes and then the outside is measured.
+These subdivisions include Post first and second Additions.
+Additional inspections will be in the Rural Southwest area of the city and all agricultural properties.
+All appraisers will have city identification.
+The appraisers will be going from door to door.
+An interior inspection takes approximately 10 minutes and then the outside is measured.
 For those property owners not at home, a yellow door tag with the Assessing telephone number will be left.
 Those receiving a door tag are encouraged to call and schedule an inspection.
 Property owners may call the Battle Creek Assessor’s office at (269) 966-3369 with any questions or to schedule an appointment.
-In addition, commercial properties along the Columbia Avenue corridor are being visited to update City records.
+In addition, commercial properties along the Columbia Avenue corridor are being visited to update city records.

 Tax Rate Breakdowns